 SacValley MedShare Appoints New Chief Technology and Quality Officer

-SacValley MedShare Appoints Tiffany Hodgins as Chief Technology and Quality Officer Veteran Health IT Leader in Data Quality and Interoperability
+SacValley MedShare Appoints Tiffany Hodgins as Chief Technology and Quality Officer Veteran Health IT Leader Health Data Quality and Interoperability

 Tiffany Hodgins is a recognized leader in health informatics and information management, with more than a decade of experience driving transformative healthcare technology solutions.
 Her career has been defined by a passion for enabling meaningful data exchange, improving data integrity, and supporting community-based health initiatives through thoughtful, scalable system design.